 How complete, how absolute, how pure, how secure must knowledge be to constitute wisdom?
 What grants it?

 To avoid the dangers of going astray from Reason and Reality, mainstream scholars today work to limit wisdom to justified beliefs (that is the very rational-scientific definition of "knowledge) - the ones obtained from structured experience, expressed in explicit notions, elaborated by correct operations of logical thinking, verified and verifiable by everybody through experiment and measure, at least accessible to observation; thus, from this rational point of view, wisdom is truth and (important) truth is wisdom.
 You may sense that the second part, "important truth is wisdom" is a very questionable generalization.
 Important for whom?

 From the Objective Truth-angle, the wisdom of the fools, poets, doubters, mystics and visionaries – and certainly the wisdom of believers in supra-natural planes of faith - is unwelcome.
 What you cannot see and touch and measure and prove, cannot exist or at least does not count.
 The believer in justified belief is justified to look the other way.
-The contribution of Religion, Art, poetry and intuition, the creative force of human imagination, the vague remembrances of History, even moral thought, do not qualify.
+The contribution of Religion, Art, poetry and unexplained intuition, the creative force of human imagination, the vague remembrances of History, even moral thought, do not qualify.
 With this, to take an impertinent example, the negative Socratic wisdom which consists in considering how ignorant we are and will ever be is thoroughly ignored.
 Even while scientists are proud to be aware that they will never know enough.

 People who start on this path, are often at loss to find anything special or different about a quality of knowledge called wisdom; some will admit that it is knowledge of deeper or higher – more abstract or general - truth; others, more practical, claim modestly that wisdom is some kind of know-how, technique, expertise, expert knowledge about important domains of human life.
 They may be right all of them, what do I know?
 One thing I do know is that such definitions did not help me personally advance my quest to find ways for people to grow wiser.
 Dissection does not help wisdom to grow.